JaredCaprio/kendama-roundup/README.md

 ### Usage

-The Lotus Kendamas API provides endpoints to fetch product data for different categories: kendamas, apparel, and accessories.
-The API internally uses Puppeteer to scrape the product data from the Lotus Kendamas website.
+Kendama Roundup API provides endpoints to fetch product data for different categories: kendamas, apparel, and accessories.
+The API internally uses Puppeteer to scrape the product data from various online kendama stores.

+The API currently only includes product information from [Sol Kendamas](https://www.solkendamas.com). and [Lotus Kendamas](https://lotuskendamas.com/) but I have plans to add more in the future.

 ### Endpoints

+##### Lotus

+    GET lotus/kendamas: Fetches product data from lotus for kendamas.
+    GET lotus/apparel: Fetches product data from lotus for apparel.
+    GET lotus/accessories: Fetches product data from lotus for accessories.

+##### Sol

-    GET /kendamas: Fetches product data for kendamas.
+    GET sol/kendamas: Fetches product data from sol for kendamas.
-    GET /apparel: Fetches product data for apparel.
+    GET sol/apparel: Fetches product data from sol for apparel.
-    GET /accessories: Fetches product data for accessories.
+    GET sol/accessories: Fetches product data from sol for accessories.

 ### Examples